PritK99/Data-Watchdog/README.md

 > For `pytesseract` refer <a href="https://tesseract-ocr.github.io/tessdoc/Installation.html">here</a>.
 >
 > Please replace the paths in `utils.py` with your paths.</i>
+>
+> In addition to this, we require `ffmpeg` to deal with multimedia files such as audio and video.
+For the installation, please refer this <a href="https://www.youtube.com/watch?v=JR36oH35Fgg">YouTube video</a>

 Once all the above steps are completed, run the createdatabase.py script using the following command in the terminal in `server` directory: